 Primary certification responsibility for Title IV-E children resides with the Department of Children, Youth and Families.
-When a parent or guardian of a IV-E foster or adopted child, who is now residing in Rhode Island contacts a local district office to apply for MA for his/her child, referral is made to the IV-E Unit at the DCYF.
+When a parent or guardian of a IV-E foster child, child in a kinship guardianship care or adopted child, who is now residing in Rhode Island contacts a local district office to apply for MA for his/her child, referral is made to the IV-E Unit at the DCYF.